Trump Biographer Says President Might Throw Kushner ‘Under The Bus’

 — The Daily Beast (@thedailybeast) March 3, 2019

-But it is not only Donald Trump Jr. that will be investigated, according to Politico, the rest of the Trump family will be targeted as well.
+But it is not only Donald Trump Jr. that will be investigated, according to Politico.
+The rest of the Trump family will be targeted as well.
 The president’s daughter Ivanka, son-in-law Jared Kushner, and son Eric Trump will also receive a formal request for documents, as will former White House Chief of Staff John Kelly.

 The full list will be released Monday, according to Nadler.